Reading Time: 10 Min

 Think about your favorite hobbies.
 Maybe you’re super into golf, or designing video games, or gardening.
 Which of those hobbies did you start by reading a stack of textbooks?

 Right.
 I didn’t think so.

 Learning (and enjoying learning) requires two steps.
 There is the ingestion of new material.
 But there is also an important pause period in which you consolidate that information and actually apply it yourself so you can appreciate the benefits of what you learned.
-The pacing of new materials matters a ton.
+The pacing of new material matters a ton.

 Reading a book back to front is like drinking from a firehose.
 Unpleasant, messy, and likely to leave you feeling a little queasy.
 That’s not to say no one can learn to love something from a book.
-It is simply that most books are set up for ideal enjoyment.
+It is simply that most books aren’t set up for ideal enjoyment.
 They are set up for ideal impartment of information, and that is only one half of the equation you care about.
 We’ll get back to this point in a bit.
 Suffice to say, this was my first shot at trying to learn investment.
 And my second.
 And my third.
 In fact, for about 5-6 years in high school and college I continued my hate-hate affair with the idea of investment.